 We think Helinox Chair One would be good for short backpacking trips and kids.
 It is low profile enough to just toss in your car and leave it there for those moments you need a camping chair but didn't think of packing one (or if you live in your RV or van).

-Most testers found it hard to stomach spending $100 on a portable camping chair since they aren't ideal for frequent lounging.
-That being said, if you're in the market for a camping chair that easier less painful to carry for longer distances, then our Top Pick for Portability will likely meet your needs!
-Additionally, this chair's sturdy construction and high weight limit gave testers the impression that it will be able to last for many seasons to come.
+Most testers found it hard to stomach spending $120 on a portable camping chair since they aren't ideal for everyday lounging.
+If you're in the market for a camping chair that is easier and less painful to carry for long distances, then our Best Portable Camping Chair will likely meet your needs!
+Additionally, this chair's sturdy, stable construction, and high weight limit gave testers the impression that it will be able to last for many seasons to come.
 If you are looking for a cheaper option, the $35 Moon Lence, our pick for Best Buy on a Tight Budget might be worth considering (check out the full review here).
 It has most of the same features as the Chair One, save the overall durability, but at just over a quarter of the price of the Helinox Chair One, you could pretty easily outfit your entire backyard with Moon Lences!

-Compared to all of the ten chairs that were tested, the Big Agnes Helinox Chair One stood out as our Top Pick for Portability.
-We think it's a good choice if you need a portable chair that's more comfortable than a super light backpacking chair, but you don't want to carry a traditional camping chair that's 10+ pounds!
-If portability is crucial for your camping chair needs, then we recommend the Helinox.
-Its dimensions make it possible to take with you anywhere: throw it in a bag for a concert, stuff it in your backpack for an overnight camping trip, or simply throw it in the car for a quick trip car camping.
-This durable, relatively stable, and supportive model can be easily packed for a variety of adventures.
+Out of all 14 camping chairs we tested, 8 of which we considered "portable", the Big Agnes Helinox Chair One stood out as our award winner for Best Portable Camping Chair.
+We think it's a great choice if you need a portable chair that's more comfortable than a super light backpacking chair, but you don't want to carry a traditional camping chair that's 10+ pounds!
+Its dimensions make it easy to take with you just about anywhere: throw it in a bag for a concert, stuff it in your backpack for an overnight camping trip, or simply throw it in the car for a quick car camping adventure.
+This durable, stable, and comfortable model is a great pick to serve you well on a wide variety of adventures.

 — Maggie Brandenburg & Laura Lingeman